Cross sea

 A cross sea (also referred to as a squared sea or square waves) is a sea state of wind-generated ocean waves that form nonparallel wave systems.
 Cross seas have a large amount of directional spreading.
 This may occur when water waves from one weather system continue despite a shift in wind.
 Waves generated by the new wind run at an angle to the old.

 Two weather systems that are far from each other may create a cross sea when the waves from the systems meet at a place far from either weather system.
 Until the older waves have dissipated, they can present a perilous sea hazard.

 This sea state is fairly common and a large percentage of ship accidents have been found to occur in this state.
 Vessels fare better against large waves when sailing directly perpendicular to oncoming surf.
 In a cross sea scenario, that becomes impossible as sailing into one set of waves necessitates sailing parallel to the other.

-Cross seas present a particular hazard for small boats and swimmers, since they can generate rip currents and waves up to 10 feet.
+Cross seas present a particular hazard for small boats and swimmers, since they can generate rip currents and waves.

 A cross swell is generated when the wave systems are longer-period swells, rather than short-period wind-generated waves.